mucherino/teaching/lowlevel/matrix-by-matrix.md

 # Cache memory optimization

-Given a procedure, composed by a certain number of operations, which we suppose to be independent from each other, the order in which these operations are performed has normally no impact on the performances of the overall procedure.
+Given a specific procedure, composed by a certain number of operations, which we suppose to be independent from each other, one may supposed that the order in which these operations are performed has normally no impact on the performances of the overall procedure.
 This is not true on computer machines.

 ## Basic algorithm for matrix-by-matrix